-- a) Explain the meaning of and procedure involved in voluntary liquidation.
-[2] - b) Explain the meaning of, the grounds for, and the procedure involved in compulsory liquidation.^[2] - c) Explain the order in which company debts will be paid off.
+- Explain the meaning of and procedure involved in voluntary liquidation, including members' and creditors' voluntary liquidation. - b) Explain the meaning of, the grounds for, and the procedure involved in compulsory liquidation.^[2] - c) Explain the order in which company debts will be paid off on liquidation.
 [2]